taikedz/oggcamp.github.io/tickets/index.md

 layout: tickets
 title: Tickets
 ---
-While you don't *have* to have a ticket to come to OggCamp, registering helps us know how many people to expect and provide you with a better experience.
+While you don't *have* to have a ticket to come to OggCamp, registering helps us to know how many people to expect and provide you with a better experience.

+* £15 is only a **suggested** amount.
-* Tickets are available on a "pay what you want" basis which includes *nothing*.
-You can put 0 in the amount box.
+* Tickets are available on a "pay what you can" basis.
+You can absolutely put 0 in the amount box if that's what you can afford.
-* If you would like to make a payment to help cover costs (we are a non-profit event) it's easy to do that too.
+* Alternatively, if you would like to make a larger payment to help cover costs we certainly won't argue :)

 <!-- place this where you want the widget to appear -->
 <tito-widget event="oggcamp/oggcamp-2019">Click here to book tickets!</tito-widget>